Stages (Melanie C album)

-Stages is the sixth studio album by English singer Melanie C, released on 7 September 2012 by Red Girl Records and Universal UK.
+Stages is the sixth studio album by the English singer Melanie C, released on 7 September 2012 by Red Girl Records and Universal UK.
 A cover album, it features a collection of song covers from various musical theatre shows and films, which consequently makes it Chisholm's first studio album where she holds no writing credits whatsoever to any of the tracks.
 The album was supported by one single, a cover of "I Know Him So Well", featuring fellow English singer and Spice Girls member Emma Bunton.

 Background

 On 25 June 2012 it was announced on her official website that Chisholm was in the process of putting the finishing touches on her upcoming album, to be called Stages.
 The record was to be produced by her longtime collaborator Peter-John Vettese, and features a collection of songs from the theatre that have been important to Chisholm at various stages of her life.

 On 6 July 2012, after a succession of mysterious tweets between Chisholm and her former Spice Girls group mate Emma Bunton, it was revealed that the two had recorded a song together for Chisholm's upcoming album.
 The song "I Know Him So Well" from the musical Chess, was to be a duet featuring the two.

 The original artwork for the album featured Chisholm sitting in a black leather chair.
 Alongside the album's track list, it was unveiled on 21 July 2012.
 It was later reported that this art would serve only for digital versions of the album and a photograph of Chisholm walking down stairs would serve as the image for physical releases.
 However, the latter image ended up being used for both physical and digital releases.